Making Automated Hardware Development a Reality with CELUS

 The future starts now

 Hardware engineering for electronic systems is undergoing an evolutionary leap towards model-based functional modelling and high automation.
 With the current demand for electronics development and the simultaneous bottleneck on the labor market in mind, conventional development processes and tools are gradually being driven out of the market.
 The advantages for companies: on the one hand, development times, expenses and costs are drastically reduced, on the other hand, the quality of results increases due to modularization, standardization and reuse - both describe a competitive advantage in an environment with accelerating innovation cycles.
-The Celus platform enables complete automation of electronics development.
+The CELUS Engineering Platform enables complete automation of electronics development.